ucsdcmst2/uaf-docs/source/docs/misc/using_docker.md

     $ mkdir -p /data/userdata/${USER}
     $ mkdir /data/userdata/${USER}/docker
     ```

+   Note: You will have to repeat this on every UAF when you log in as this file is local the that UAF

-2) You can now create a symlink to the image storage directory using
+2) You can now create a symlink to the image storage directory in the NVMe, make sure to delete the old one if it exists.
+    ```
+    $ rm -rf $HOME/.local/share/containers/storage
+    ```
+or if the above did not exist run
+    ```
+    $ mkdir -p $HOME/.local/share/containers/
+    ```
+then
     ```
     $ ln -s /data/userdata/${USER}/docker $HOME/.local/share/containers/storage
     ```

 3) Verify that the symlink was created by running `ls -l $HOME/.local/share/containers`, the output should look like
     ```
     [0356] aaarora@uaf-2 ~$ ls -l $HOME/.local/share/containers